-She currently serves on the Texas Uniform Trade Secrets Act Working Group of the State Bar of Texas Intellectual Property and Business Law Section, and as part of her work on that committee, helped draft the 2017 amendments to the Texas Uniform Trade Secrets Act.
+Leiza has served on the Texas Uniform Trade Secrets Act Working Group of the State Bar of Texas Intellectual Property and Business Law Section, and as part of her work on that committee, helped draft the 2017 amendments to the Texas Uniform Trade Secrets Act.

 Being Board Certified in Labor and Employment by the Texas Board of Legal Specialization – a distinction earned by less than 8% of attorneys in Texas – she has extensive experience representing employers in administrative proceedings, litigation and arbitrations over claims of discrimination, harassment, retaliation, medical leave disputes, FLSA collective actions, breach of employment agreements and other employment disputes.

-Leiza has been selected to The Best Lawyers Under 40 in 2018, 2019, and 2020, and The Best Lawyers in Dallas in 2017, 2019 and 2020 by D Magazine, Dallas Top 50 Women Lawyers in 2018, by Texas Diversity Council, and “Rising Stars” in 2017- 2021 by Texas Lawyer.
+Leiza has been selected to The Best Lawyers Under 40 in 2018 – 2021, and The Best Lawyers in Dallas in 2017, and 2019 – 2021 by D Magazine, Dallas Top 50 Women Lawyers in 2018, by Texas Diversity Council, “Rising Stars” in 2017- 2022 and “Superlawyer” in 2022 by Texas Lawyer.

 Leiza’s representative experience in trade secrets and non-competition disputes includes: